sahilrajput03/sahilrajput03/arch-notes.md

 ### ❤️ tailscale experience

-**NOTE: ❌❌ Tailscale vpn's ip and hostname is not at all accessible form out of the VPN network. ❌❌**
+**NOTE: ❌❌ Tailscale vpn's ip and hostname is not at all accessible form out of the VPN network.
+[TESTED & CONFIRMED] ❌❌**

 I tried to setup my systems to connect via vpn on macos, linux and android and it works pretty smooth.
 The experience with vscode ssh login is cool too but I need to setup in a way that user `user1` is not able view files of my current user (currently it can view files of my active user).